GiovanniSpeciale01/PPS_VikingChess/README.md

 - restart the match
 - leave the match and start another one (or close the game)

-You can navigate through all moves of the match and undo the last move whenever you want during a match.
+You can navigate through all moves of the match and undo the last move whenever you want during a match; the last moved is highlighted.

 ****** NEW FOR VERSION 1.0 ******